 git submodule to reuse code, you have two options.
 The first is simply copying code from the external repository and pasting it into your main repository.
 While this is a quick and easy way to reuse old code, it's not ideal since you will lose any upstream changes unless you copy and paste the updated code too.

 The second option is to use a language package management system like NPM for Node or Gems for Ruby.
-This can be a great option if you’re working in a specific language and already have everything installed and appropriately versioned.
+This can be a great option if you’re working in a specific language with a supportive community and already have everything installed and appropriately versioned.
 However, it is not as powerful as git submodule since you cannot handle changes to the external repository.